microsoft/CCF/sphinx/source/governance.rst

 Models
 ------

-The entities operating a CCF network do not necessarily overlap with the members of that network.
+The operators of a CCF network do not necessarily overlap with the members of that network.
 Although the scriptability of the governance model effectively allows a large number of possible arrangements, the following two schemes seem most likely:

 Non-member operators
 ````````````````````